Introduction to work-related illness compensation claims

 Whether the Court makes an award for damages or an out-of-court settlement is negotiated, our fair No Win, No Fee approach means you keep more of your compensation.

-How are work-related illness compensation claims calculated?
+Calculate my work-related illness compensation

 Work-related illness or 'industrial disease' covers a very wide spectrum of injuries and diseases.
 Compensation can vary from somewhere in the region of £3,000 for temporary conditions that fully recover within months, to over £100,000 for lung cancer and other diseases that significantly and permanently affect quality of life or lower life expectancy.

 Minimum and maximum amounts for injuries and medical conditions are recommended in the Judicial College guidelines for personal injury awards (formerly the Judicial Studies Board guidelines).